Skip to Main Content

 Whether that’s hosting a film festival, virtual art show, or open-house karaoke night, offer your supporters a way to continue to enjoy the hard work and talent of your team.

-To increase engagement, you can livestream the event with hourly donations goals, and engage supporters new and old.
+To increase engagement, you can livestream the event with hourly donation goals.

 11. Create a Social Media Campaign